JenniferT9462/Devtools-debugging/Day-5.md

 ### Step 4: Reflect

 From what I have seen, it seems like a lot of issues can be fixed by properly handling your assets.
+I tried setting the height and width for the image in CSS and still getting layout shift problems.
+I am having trouble fixing/preventing layout shifts or high total blocking-time.
+I also found it really difficult to fix the images to render faster.
+The largest contentful paint element issue comes up a lot for performance of the page.
+I would think that changing the file path to your machine, fast file format, and properly sized images would help this.

  Trying to manipulate more than 1400 elements to the webpage slows down load times.
 Avoid doing this would be ideal.
-Adding meta tags with descriptive information helps with the accessability and SEO.
-I also found it really difficult to fix the images to render faster.
-The largest contentful paint element issue comes up a lot for performance of the page.
+I also,  add meta tags with descriptive information, 'alt' and 'title' attributes for your images, to help with the accessability and SEO.
+Downloading your images to your machine and getting them to your page that way seems to be a better way.